Ground-breaking Design Born of Christian Architectural Principals

 Click Above to view our informational booklet

-The Cathedral's colour palette and Adinkra-influenced gardens express a natural harmony and countenance to both Christian orthodoxy and Ghanaian cultural traditions.
-Three main colours are utilised throughout the the scheme.
-Red, black and whiye reference the Holy Trinity whilst speaking of the Ghanaian nation - Red representing the blood, black the spirit and heart and white symbolising the power of the Ghanaian people.
+The Cathedral's color palette and Adinkra-influenced gardens express a natural harmony and countenance to both Christian orthodoxy and Ghanaian cultural traditions.
+Three main colors are utilized throughout the scheme.
+Red, black and white reference the Holy Trinity whilst speaking of the Ghanaian nation - Red representing the blood, black the spirit and heart, and white symbolizing the power of the Ghanaian people.
 Red has also been adopted for the new state ceremonial route connecting the Cathedral with Independence Square.

 Design: Architectural Expression of African Christianity

 Sir David Adjaye OBE is recognized as a leading architect of his generation.
 Adjaye was born in Tanzania to Ghanaian parents and his influences range from contemporary art, music and science to African art forms and the civic life of cities.

 In 1994, he set up his first office, where his ingenious use of materials and his sculptural ability established him as an architect with an artist’s sensibility and vision.
 He reformed his studio as Adjaye Associates in 2000.
 The firm now has offices in London, New York and Accra with projects in the US, UK, Europe, Africa, Asia and the Middle East.
 His largest project to date, the $540 million Smithsonian Institute National Museum of African American History and Culture, opened on the National Mall in Washington DC in fall of 2016 and was named Cultural Event of the Year by the New York Times.